We provide all relevant Betterment tax documents in mid-February in a simple-to-read format.

 - Form 1099-B: For taxable accounts, this form reports to the IRS all the gains and losses in your account as a result of sales made during the year.
 Securities are sold whenever you make a withdrawal, you change your allocation, our algorithms execute a tax loss harvest or rebalance, or we assess our management fee.
 This form must be included with your tax return if you have any gains or losses from sales.
 Note: Your 1099-B may be quite long if you have enabled Tax Loss Harvesting+ in your account, or if you have frequent allocation changes or withdrawals.
 This is to be expected, as the form reflects every sale you have made inside your portfolio for the year.

-- Form FMV and RMD: This form is only provided in your tax statement if you had an IRA that carried a balance in 2016.
+- Form FMV and RMD: This form is only provided in your tax statement if you had an IRA that carried a balance during the year.
 You do not need to file this, but you should check to see if you have any required distributions for next year.

 - Form 1099-DIV: For taxable accounts, this form reports to the IRS all dividends you’ve received, and it is only required if the dividends amount to more than $10 over the course of the year.